fenos/Notifynder/README.md

 }
 ~~~

-Well this is how you set up your logic for the notifications returning the array of the users that you want that the current notification be sent.
+Well this is how you set up your logic for the notifications returning the array of the users that you want that the current notification will be sent.
 **Remember to return false in case no notifications will be sent** You will understand why in a bit.

-Now we had make listen our notification and set up our logic for make it send, now is time to **trigger** this notification.
+Now we had made listening our notification and set up our logic for make it send, now is time to **trigger** this notification.

 Instead to use directly the method `Notifynder::sendMultiple()` it will be used with a closure and it permit to invoke that method sending the notification as well.
 Let's see this: